Getting Started with the Solid MCP Server

 Option A — Sign in with your browser

-Save.
-The next time you use Solid, Cursor will open a browser window — just log in with your Solid credentials.
+3. Save.
+On first use, Cursor opens a browser window — sign in with your Solid credentials.

 {